bmpc/arduino_eeprom_programmer/README.md

 I started following the [Ben Eater's awesome tutorials](https://eater.net/6502) to create my own retro computer using chips from the golden age of PCs.
 The 6502 and the z80 CPUs started the personal computer revolution back in the 70s and 80s.

-Therefore, the plan is to build a very simple computer using one of these CPUs, a ROM, RAM, IO, Serial, and other logic chips.
+The plan is to build a very simple computer using one of these CPUs, a ROM, RAM, IO, Serial, and other logic chips.

-I needed a way to flash the EEPROM.

 <p float="left">
   <img src="/assets/IMG_0759.jpg" alt="Arduino EEPROM programmer photo 1" width="40%" />